 With 220 traditional Downton era recipes with a modern twist, this is a great book to have on hand when planning a Downton cocktail party, a romantic dinner, or hearty downstairs meal with family and friends.

-This 432 page ebook sells for only $7.95.
-Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
+Book sales for this book help offset my costs in food, equipment and time to keep bringing you new dishes on a regular basis.

 While the book is available on Amazon, you can only get a signed copy here on my site.
 If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.